-- Art.
+Art.
 1. Verification of Weight Classes.
-For NCAA-registered individual advancement tournaments, including open tournaments, the host shall download from the NWCA OPC system the names and allowable weight classes of all rostered wrestlers entered in the tournament to verify each entry is registered in an allowable weight class.
-Tournaments shall not allow any wrestler to compete at a weight class lower than what is indicated in the NWCA OPC.
-(See also Rule 3.22.6.) - Art.
+For NCAA-registered individual advancement tournaments, including open tournaments, the host shall download from the OPC the names and allowable weight classes of all rostered wrestlers entered in the tournament to verify each entry is registered in an allowable weight class.
+Tournaments shall not allow any wrestler to compete at a weight class lower than what is indicated in the OPC.
+(See also Rule 3.22.6.)

+Art.
 2. Weigh-In Times.
-For individual or team-advancement tournaments, weigh-ins shall be held two hours or sooner before the start time of competition on the first day, and one hour or sooner before the start of competition on subsequent days. - Art.
+For round-robin events and individual or teamadvancement tournaments, weigh-ins shall be held two hours or sooner before the start time of competition on each day of competition.

+Art.
 3. Recording Actual Weights and Results.
-If a wrestler weighs in, the actual weights and results from the first and second day weigh-ins shall be recorded on the NCAA Official Weigh-In Form and in the NWCA OPC system, respectively. - Art.
+If a wrestler weighs in, the actual weights and results from the first and second day weigh-ins shall be recorded on the NCAA Official Weigh-In Form and in the OPC, respectively.

+Art.
 4. Missing Weight in Two-Day Tournaments.
-In two-day team-advancement tournaments, wrestlers who do not make weight on the first day of competition are ineligible to weigh in on the second day of competition. - Art.
-5. 1-Pound Weight Allowance for Tournaments.
-In tournaments, including team-advancement tournaments requiring multiple-day weigh-ins, a 1-pound weight allowance for each consecutive day of competition shall be granted. - Art.
-6. Failure to Make Weight No Re-Bracketing.
-If tournament entries are closed, a failure to make weight or pass medical exams shall not result in repairing of the bracket.
+In two-day team-advancement tournaments, wrestlers who do not make weight on the first day of competition are ineligible to weigh in on the second day of competition.

+Art.
+5. 1-Pound Weight Allowance for Multi-Day Tournaments.
+In tournaments, including team-advancement tournaments requiring multiple-day weigh-ins, a 1-pound weight allowance for each consecutive day of competition shall be granted.

+Art.
+6. 1-Pound Weight Allowance for Back-to-Back Events.
+See Rule 9.3.2.

+Art.
+7. Failure to Make Weight - No Re-Bracketing.
+If tournament entries are closed, a failure to make weight or pass medical examinations shall not result in repairing of the bracket.
 (See also Rule 3.22.6.)